mdaizovi/sk8_bot/README.md

       - Run the Django server:

         `python manage.py runserver`

+     - Go back to the conversation you made with your bot.
+Say something.
+Afterwards, you should see a message in the terminal that looks something like:

+       ```
+       {'update_id': 506937115, 'message': {'message_id': 2, 'from': {'id': 5459064228, 'is_bot': False, 'first_name': 'Mic', 'last_name': 'Test'}, 'chat': {'id': -800841577, 'title': 'Test Bot Chat', 'type': 'group', 'all_members_are_administrators': True}, 'date': 1664634193, 'text': 'Test comment'}}
+       ```

      - Navigate to the Admin by typing [http://127.0.0.1:8000/admin/](http://127.0.0.1:8000/admin/) into your browser.
 On the login screen, enter the username and password you made awhile go, when you typed  `python manage.py createsuperuser` *(I told you we'd come back to this.)*

      - Go to [http://127.0.0.1:8000/admin/webhooks_consumer/inputsource/](http://127.0.0.1:8000/admin/webhooks_consumer/inputsource/).
 These are your input sources; basically conversations where the bot commands come from.
-TODO GET ID AND PUT HERE, ALSO FOR OUTPUT.
-THEN TEST.
+Click on the one named "Bot Convo".
+Change its chat ID to whatever `chat id` you see in your local terminal.
+     ```...  'chat': {'id': -800841577, ... ```

+     - Do the same for the channel.
+Make a test comment in the channel.
+Then navigate to the [OutputChannels](http://127.0.0.1:8000/admin/webhooks_consumer/outputchannel/) in the admin.
+Select the "Sk8Dates" one and replace its  "Channel id" with what you see in your terminal under `chat id`
+          ```...  'chat': {'id': -1001845844181, ... ```

+     - You're finally done with setup!
+Go to the first conversation and type in your favorite command. /doggo, /kitty, etc.

 ## Running Your Local Development Environment While You Work
    - Run ngrok by navigating in the terminal to the directory where you installed it, and typing: